 Be sure to check out our multiplayer demo game, brainCloud Bombers, for more info!

-Semi-Realtime Multiplayer is very similar to Realtime Multiplayer in terms of technology – though the gameplay itself is less “twitch” based, and probably doesn’t require physics, etc. Examples of this type of multiplayer would include online card games, like Uno or Hearthstone.
+Semi-Realtime Multiplayer is very similar to Realtime Multiplayer regarding technology – though the gameplay itself is less “twitch” based, and probably doesn’t require physics, etc. Examples of this multiplayer would include online card games, like Uno or Hearthstone.
 All players must be online at the same time, and the interactions *are* still in realtime, though the gameplay isn’t as sensitive to latency issues.